DiscreteRTC: Discrete Diffusion Policies are Natural Asynchronous Executors

 \subsection{Learning to Inpaint from Pre-training without Fine-tuning}

 In discrete diffusion, inpainting is the native operation: given a partially masked token sequence, the policy is asked to reconstruct the target action chunks by predicting the masked tokens.
-Therefore, pre-training directly improves the model's ability to inpaint at inference time: scaling model, data, and pre-training conputation yield better asynchronous execution without inpainting-specific fine-tuning.
-To inpaint at inference time, no extra implementation, loss term, or inference-time guidance are needed:
+Therefore, pre-training directly improves the model's ability to inpaint at inference time: scaling model, data, and pre-training computation yields better asynchronous execution without inpainting-specific fine-tuning.
+To inpaint at inference time, no extra implementation, loss term, or inference-time guidance is needed:

-Unlike Equation~\ref{eqn: continuousRTC forward}, the model generates conditioned on partially unmasked token sequence from last inference, exactly as it was trained, by simply forwarding the base policy.
+Unlike Equation~\ref{eqn: continuousRTC forward}, the model generates conditioned on the partially unmasked token sequence from the last inference, exactly as it was trained, by simply forwarding the base policy.